 Palladium’s primary use today

 Another of the fun facts about palladium: After its discovery, palladium chloride was widely used as a treatment for tuberculosis.
-However, the treatment had several adverse side effects and was shelved for more effective drugs.
+However, the treatment’s several adverse side effects caused its discontinuation and left room for more effective drugs.
 It wasn’t until the 1990s that palladium became popular again because of its use in automobiles.